 AT&T’s postpaid phone churn rate

-A rise in churn rate is bad for telecom companies, as they have to deal with added acquisition expenses related to new customers, which has a further adverse impact on companies’ operating margins.
-Thus, a rise in churn rate could be a cause of concern for investors.
+A rise in churn rate is negative for mobile carriers.
+These carriers must account for additional acquisition expenses related to customers, which has a further negative impact on operating margins.